AI Agent vs AI Assistant vs AI Chatbot: The Difference — and What Agencies Should Offer (2026)

 Which Should Agencies Offer to Clients in 2026?

 The honest answer is clear.
 Agencies should offer AI agents for most clients.
-Here's why!
+The AI agent vs AI assistant distinction helps explain that choice.

-Here’s a quick overview of the key client scenarios your agency should evaluate when deciding between chatbots and AI agents.
+Here’s a quick overview of the key client scenarios your agency should evaluate when deciding between chatbots, AI assistants, and AI agents.

 AI Agents for Advanced Automation Clients